Update on Eric Conn cases:

 When you hear how much Conn “defrauded” the government for, remember that the money actually should have gone to the people applying for Social Security benefits.
 When they are awarded benefits 25% of their backpay is paid to their attorney.
 Otherwise, that 25% is given to the clients.
 So realistically he was really stealing from his clients and any money that is given back to anyone should be to the clients, in my opinion.

 It wasn’t until 2015, so about two years later, that the Social Security Administration starting sending out letters to 1,787 former clients of Eric Conn to tell them that they would lose their benefits due to allegations of fraud by their attorney.
 Some did lose their benefits almost immediately and that coupled with the same people getting letters stating that they would have to pay back all the benefits they had received directly caused numerous suicides.
-The official count is two, but as anyone that has done any work on these cases knows, there are more suicides related to this than that.
+The official count is two, but as anyone that has done any work on these cases knows, there are more suicides related to this than those listed.

 At that point U.S. Representative Hal Rogers got involved and got the Social Security Administration to allow people to keep their benefits until they had new hearings.
 That would be new hearings without the files from their prior attorney, which were recently discovered, and without being able to include any medical evidence that showed that they were disabled after they received their benefits and a medical insurance card.